abhijeetNmishra/webpack-step-by-step/README.md

 In the above code config is the section where we will add all webpack related configuration.
 Lets add each config option one at a time :

- a.) devtools ->  'cheap-module-eval-source-map'.
+ * *devtools* ->  'cheap-module-eval-source-map'.
 This option will only be needed in development environment which will help in debugging.
 Using this option will result in large bundle size.
 Make sure remove this prod config file.

 ```
  var config = {